vinayowlgladiatorfly/Agnethon-EventTracker/README.md

 npm run dev
 you can see our frontend
 backend in django
-cd hacka
-python manage.py runserver
-in these we have created some apis
+you have to install python after pip install django you have to install some modules rest_framework i will mention in requirement.txt cd hacka python manage.py runserver in these we have created some apis